 Don't compromise your game design by with sluggish physics performance.
 Chipmunk2D is designed for speed and nearly every algorithm in Chipmunk2D has been profiled, benchmarked, and optimized to give you the maximum performance possible.
 This is especially important on mobile devices with limited CPU power where every cycle counts.

-Chipmunk2D Pro features platform specific optimizations.
+Chipmunk2D 7.0 now features platform specific optimizations, available for free to all users.
 Currently this includes an ARM NEON optimized solver that can speed up most Chipmunk2D simulations by 20-40%.
 If there is demand, we would also be interested in implementing SIMD optimizations for other platforms such as x86 or PPC.
 We also have a working multithreaded solver available in the Git repository that will be part of 6.0.4 and are working on multithreaded collision detection as well for even more performance improvements.

-So how much faster is Chipmunk2D Pro?
+So how much faster is Chipmunk2D?
 Let's run some benchmarks to find out!

 The benchmarks are all included with Chipmunk2D and can be run by passing the